Why You Should Think Before Cancelling Your Life Insurance

 If you are no longer married to the person you own a joint life policy with, the payout will be subject to inheritance tax.
 It can also become an issue that a joint policy will only pay out once upon the first death.
 Furthermore, you may no longer own the marital home with a mortgage to protect.

+For these reasons and more, it would usually be better to have two single policies instead of a joint policy that is shared with an ex-partner.
 However, it isn’t always necessary to cancel your joint policy and purchase two new single policies.
 Some insurers will allow you to split a joint life policy into two single policies under certain conditions.
+If you need help splitting a joint policy or finding a new single Life Insurance policy, speak to our insurance specialists on 02084327333 for fee-free advice.

 Moving Home

+If you upsize to a larger home and take out a bigger mortgage, your existing Life Insurance policy may no longer cover your outstanding balance.
+However, cancelling Life Insurance policies is not always necessary when you take out a new mortgage.
 Most insurers will allow you to increase your cover or extend the term on your Mortgage Life Insurance if you move home and take on a larger mortgage, although this usually affects the cost of your policy.

 Moving abroad will complicate any insurance policy that you took out in the UK and most insurers have different terms when it comes to keeping you insured while you’re in another country.

+Some insurers will allow you to keep your insurance policy if you still own a UK property and have a UK bank account.
 Other insurers will keep you insured for a certain length of time while you are abroad and if you exceed this or move abroad permanently, your insurer will terminate your policy.

-I Have Paid Off My Mortgage
+“I’ve Paid Off My Mortgage”

+If you have paid off your mortgage, it may feel somewhat pointless to keep paying for Life Insurance.
 However, if you’ve chosen Level Life Insurance and your term extends beyond that of your mortgage, it may make sense to keep up the payments so you can have a lump sum to leave beneficiaries.

 Decreasing Term Mortgage Insurance falls alongside your mortgage, reaching zero along with your mortgage at the end of the policy’s term.
+Here the policy ends automatically without you having to cancel it.

-I Don’t Have Any Beneficiaries
+“I Don’t Have Any Beneficiaries”

+Perhaps your children have grown up and become financially independent, or maybe you don’t have any children and your partner passed away.
 If you don’t have any people to which you want to leave some money, then it may not be necessary to keep Life Insurance in place.

 There are some reasons why you may consider keeping your policy, however.
-Even if you don’t have anyone to leave the payout too, there are other ways in which you can use your Life Insurance policy.
+Even if you don’t have anyone to leave the payout to, there are other ways in which you can use your Life Insurance policy.

 Most Life Insurance policies automatically come with Terminal Illness Benefit, which allows you to claim your insurance payout early if you have a terminal illness.
+This benefit can be useful to provide financial support if you become terminally ill, perhaps paying for end of life care etc.

 Critical Illness Cover or Income Protection are more comprehensive forms of sickness insurance, and you should never rely on a Life Insurance terminal illness benefit to provide you with sick pay cover as it’s a very narrow benefit.
 However, it could still come in useful if you are diagnosed as terminally ill.